techmindful/hideout/README.md

 3. Hideout is useful if your friends are scattered across multiple messaging apps.
 Someone on Snapchat can't talk to someone on Signal.
 But they can convene in a Hideout chat room.

 # Threat Model
 Hideout assumes your communication on the unprivate service isn't compromised.
 If you want a private conversation without it being logged by the unprivate service, Hideout can help.
-If your communication on the unprivate service is being actively monitored and tampered with, you'll need to establish a new private communication channel with your friends, preferably in person.
+If your communication on the unprivate service is already being actively monitored and tampered with, there's nothing you can do except establishing a new private communication channel with your friends, preferably in person.

 # How is Hideout private?
 - Hideout is designed to be self-hosted.
 The idea is that the more privacy-aware and tech-savvy person among a friend group will host the server, to use with their friends.
 So trust is already a given.
 The user trusts the server as much as they trust the person hosting.